Classic Slots

 Respins can also be found in classic slots.
 This is a second spin of the reels after a game has paid a prize.

 Gambles.
-Win gambles are a real old favourite in the slots world.
+Win gambles are a real old favorite in the slots world.
 This offers players the chance to risk their win on a simple, usually binary, choice.
 The most common gamble is a card choice.
-Players are asked to guess the colour of a hidden card – if they get it right, they will be awarded a double prize, if they get it wrong then they will lose everything.
-These gambles can sometimes go on and on creating some big wins.
+Players are asked to guess the color of a hidden card.
+If they get it right, they will be awarded a double prize; if they get it wrong, they will lose everything.
+These gambles can sometimes go on and on, creating some big wins.

 Skill games.
-A whole subgenre of classic slots mimics very exactly the old-style cabinet games.
+A whole subgenre of classic slots mimics very closely the old-style cabinet games.
 These games can appear slightly more sophisticated than some classic slots because they very often feature the double-screen view of these old machines.
-Typically the second screen was used for bonus games, and these often included games of skill that asked players to stop a light from blinking or climbing a ladder in the right place to win a prize.
+Typically, the second screen was used for bonus games, and these often included games of skill that asked players to stop a light from blinking or climb a ladder in the right place to win a prize.
 Hi-lo gambles are another popular prize in prize ladders for these games.

 Big wins on classic slots

-Classic slots do not always have all the features that you’ll find on video slots.
-Those games usually have a bigger playing area and they usually have more developed visual worlds and even bonus games.
-Some are involving character games with multiple skill games and bonus rounds that are linked to the action of character development.
+Classic slots do not always have all the features that you’ll find in video slots.
+Those games usually have a bigger playing area, more worlds, and even bonus games.
+Some involve character games with multiple skill games and bonus rounds that are linked to the action of character development.

-Without these gimmicks, the classic slot needs to deliver something else.
-Quite often this is hard-core gambling thrills.
+Without these gimmicks, the classic slots online need to deliver something else.
+Quite often, these are hard-core gambling thrills.

 That can mean that classic slots are more likely to have bigger prizes.
 They are also more likely to be highly volatile.
 High volatility games deliver bigger prizes, but they do it by paying out their prizes less often.
 Games like this are often preferred by gamblers who are more risk-tolerant and perhaps have more money to play with.